Baby Loss Awareness Week

 Annual Remembrance Day

-Our family friendly event is an opportunity during Baby Loss Awareness week, to meet with other bereaved parents and family members, to honour our babies, tie a ribbon on our remembrance heart and be together on this special day.
-We will post details of the event (date/time and venue) in September each year.
-If you would like to be on the mailing list for our next event, please contact us at:
+Our family friendly event is an opportunity during Baby Loss Awareness week, to attend a remembrance service, meet with other bereaved parents and family members, to honour our babies, tie a ribbon on our remembrance heart and be together on this special day.
+We post details of the event (date/time and venue) in September each year.

-After two very disrupted years, we were delighted to be able to hold our Annual Remembrance Day on the 16th October 2022, at the end of Baby Loss Awareness week.
-It was lovely to see families we had not seen for a while, and also to be able to welcome newly bereaved parents.
-Thank you to the amazing volunteers from Good Bitches baking who kindly provided us with some yummy treats.
-This is an important event in our calendar so we were relieved that this could take place.
+The service was beautiful, offering warmth and hope, and was well attended.
+It was wonderful to see families we had not seen for a while, and also to be able to welcome newly bereaved parents.
+Thank you to the amazing volunteers from Good Bitches baking who kindly provided us with some yummy treats and also to Dean Anne Mills, Reverend Ivica Gregurec and Celebrant Helen Rutledge who lead our beautiful service.

 International Pregnancy and Infant Loss Remembrance Day is recognised across the world, where families gather and take part in the Global Wave of Light from home or at organised services.
 This involves lighting a candle at 7pm to burn for 1 hour in memory of all the babies who lit up our lives for such a short time.
 We begin the wave of light in Aotearoa, setting off a continuous wave of light and aroha that wraps around the globe.